 In terms of conducting field surveys, there are two main differences that exist between each field station location.
 In Lixouri, main nesting areas are patrolled through the night.
 This is done to spot, measure and tag the nesting female turtles.
 However, this is not the case in Argostoli where night surveys do not exist.
 For the reason that nesting in Argostoli takes place over a range of small beaches.
 Consequently, it is difficult to predict where the turtles will nest.

 Aside from these differences, your typical daily tasks on the Greece volunteer program will remain similar.
 Moreover, you can take the short ferry ride between each location in your free time.
-As a result, you can develop an understanding of the typical workday in each setting.
+As a result, you can develop an understanding of the typical environment in each setting.

 YOUR VOLUNTEER ROLE & TYPICAL WORK DAY

 When you volunteer in Greece on the sea turtle conservation project, you will be protecting an endangered species.
 More specifically, you will be preserving the sea turtles of Kefalonia and their ecosystems.
 Practical measures to do this include surveying nesting beaches and protecting turtles’ nests, This extends to monitoring the population’s health, identifying threats and public awareness campaigns.

 You will begin field surveys on the day after your arrival and orientation.
 Your first few days on the volunteer project will be full of hands-on learning.
 This will be under the guidance of experienced field assistants.
 Enjoy training and workshops to get acquainted with all aspects of the fieldwork on the animal volunteering project.

 Beach Surveys - A core part of the fieldwork will be patrolling the beaches.
 That is to say, each morning you will find and protect sea turtle nests.
 Most importantly, you will walk the sand to look for fresh turtle nests.
 For the reason that you can then mark and measure the nests that were laid most recently.